coderbradlee/restbed/README.md

 }
 ```

-More in-depth examples can be found [here](https://github.com/Corvusoft/restbed/tree/master/example).
+More in-depth examples can be found [here](https://github.com/corvusoft/restbed/tree/master/example).
+To see Restbed used in anger, please visit Corvusoft's [RestQ](https://github.com/corvusoft/restq) project.

 ## License